 Another technique is to incorporate games & other varying tactics into your sprint retrospectives.
-There are a lot of examples out there.
 Pick one that makes the most sense for your team or project stage, and be sure to run through it at least once beforehand so you’re familiar.
 These can be fun, effective, and productive but only when the facilitator is prepared!

 One of my favorites is the LEGO Retrospective.
 In this sprint retrospective example, team members are encouraged to use the LEGO blocks to build a structure that represents the last sprint, and one that represents what needs to happen to improve the next one.
 This abstracts things a little bit and generates some surprisingly productive (and creative) conversations.